ernestomederos/ernestomederos/README.md

 I took a road less traveled—diving headfirst from linguistics and literature into the cutting-edge web development realm.
 Here’s the deal: I’m not your average coder, and here’s why that’s your unfair advantage.

 I spent years dissecting the finest nuances of language at the University of Havana, teaching people to communicate across cultures.
 That’s where I honed the art of creating things people understand and want.
-Now, I’ve supercharged that expertise with the most sought-after technical skills in today’s market.
+I’ve supercharged that expertise with the most sought-after technical skills in today’s market.

 👨‍💻 The Tech